 Speak naturally, conversationally, and from the heart – just as if you would if you were sitting with a client.
-Avoid the temptation to copy the inflection and mannerisms of TV presenters – it will come across as contrived.
-You will be more engaging if you are authentic.
+And avoid the temptation to copy the inflection and mannerisms of TV presenters – because you will come across as contrived.
+You;ll be more engaging if you’re authentic.

 If you are going to be interviewed on camera, check out these 7 tips on being interviewed.